National Treasury

 - The Accounting Standards Board was established to develop uniform standards of generally recognised accounting practice for all spheres of government in terms of Section 216(1)(a) of the Constitution and the PFMA of 1999.
 The board also promotes transparency and the effective management of the revenue, expenditure, assets and liabilities of the entities to which the standards apply.
 In line with its mandate, the board will implement its Taking Stock programme, which involves a mix of projects to ensure that stakeholders are not overburdened with too many new or revised reporting requirements.
 Over the next three years, a major focus of the board will be on developing and implementing standards of generally recognised accounting practices using the information contained in the annual financial statements of its stakeholders, and ensuring these are in line with best practice.

 - The Financial and Fiscal Commission (FFC) derives its mandate from the FFC Act of 1997, which requires the commission to advise relevant authorities on financial and fiscal requirements for national, provincial and local spheres of government in terms of Section 220 of the Constitution.
-Other legislation that informs the commission’s mandate includes the Borrowing Powers of Provincial Governments Act of 1996, the Intergovernmental Fiscal Relations Act of 1997, the Provincial Tax Regulation Process Act of 2001, the Municipal Finance Management Act of 2003, the Municipal Systems Amendment Act of 2003, the Municipal Fiscal Powers and Functions Act of 2007, and the Money Bills Amendment Procedure and Related Matters Act of 2009.
-Over the medium term, the commission aimed to focus on providing stakeholders, including Parliament, with recommendations to improve the
+Other legislation that informs the commission's mandate includes the Borrowing Powers of Provincial Governments Act of 1996, the Intergovernmental Fiscal Relations Act of 1997,the Provincial Tax Regulation Process Act of 200 I, the MFMA of 2003, the Municipal Systems Amendment Act of 2003, the Municipal Fiscal Powers and Functions Act of 2007, and the Money Bills Amendment Procedure and Related Matters Act of 2009.
+Over the medium term,the commission remains committed to delivering recommendations to stakeholders, including Parliament, to improve the credibility of financial stewardship over fiscal resources and augment the efficacy of public spending.

 - The Government Technical Advisory Centre was established in terms of the Public Service Act of 1994 and is mandated to assist organs of state in building their capacity for efficient, effective and transparent financial management.
-The centre’s overarching objectives are to render consulting services to government departments and other organs of state, provide specialised procurement support for high‐impact government initiatives, render advice on the feasibility of infrastructure projects, and provide knowledge management and ancillary support for projects.
-Over the medium term, the entity planned to focus on assisting organs of state to build their capacity for efficient public financial management, and work towards a revised funding model that will allow it to be more financially sustainable.
-To achieve this, it plans to strengthen partnerships between government, the private sector and civil society by convening spaces for policy formulation, service delivery and accountability; become a thought leader on impediments to the effective functioning of government; and provide fast‐tracked, flexible and specialised expertise within the remit of the PFMA of 1999.
+The centre's overarching objectives are to render consulting services to government departments and other organs of state, provide specialised procurement support for high-impact government initiatives, render advice on the feasibility of infrastructure projects, and provide knowledge management and ancillary support for projects.
+These objectives serve as the centre's ongoing focus areas.

 South African Reserve Bank (SARB)